s3341458/presentations/docker_internals/docker_internal_ppt/index.md

 ---

-Overlay filesystem 1
+Overlay filesystem 1 (Makes things portable)

 * It is wrapper beyond native filesystem
-* can merge folders in to fold
+* Can merge folders into one folder

 ---

-Overlay filesystem 2
+Overlay filesystem 2 (examples)
 * let's see examples (eg 4)

 ---
 describe examples